Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Introduction

 To improve the visualization of surgeons during surgery, depth information of the tissue surface needs to be extracted from the 2D stereo laparoscope.
 During the past decade, numerous depth estimation algorithms have been presented to provide depth measurements by establishing the correspondence between rectified left and right images' pixels, and the result can be adopted for 3D reconstruction \cite{allan2021stereo}.
-Traditionally, the stereo depth computation is generally performed in four steps: 1) feature matching and matching cost computation; 2) cost aggregation; 3) disparity computation; 4) disparity refinement \cite{scharstein2002taxonomy}.
-Considering the characteristics of tissue surface, Stoyanov et al. \cite{stoyanov2010real} adopted salient points based on Lucas-Kanade to establish sparse feature matching.
-Chang et al. \cite{chang2013real} proposed a stereo matching algorithm by constructing a 3D cost volume with a pixel data term and then performing convex optimization.
-However, these methods can only be operated at 10 fps estimation speed for images with 360\,$\times$\,288 resolution.
+Considering the characteristics of tissue surface \cite{lin2013dense}, Stoyanov et al. \cite{stoyanov2010real} used salient points based on Lucas-Kanade to establish sparse feature matching.
+However, this method can only be operated at 10 fps estimation speed for images with 360\,$\times$\,288 resolution.
 Zhou et al. \cite{zhou2019real} presented post-processing refinement steps, such as removing outliers, hole filling and disparities smoothing, to address low texture problems.
 However, the zero-mean normalized cross-correlation (ZNCC)-based local matching part only considered 100 candidate disparity values.
 Recently, the learning-based stereo depth estimation method was proposed.
 Liang et al. \cite{liang2018learning} used the convolution neural network (CNN) to extract features and compute similarity of each pixel for feature matching.
-Li et al. \cite{li2020revisiting} proposed a transformer-based method that considered the sequential nature of videos in performing feature matching, running at 2 fps for 640\,$\times$\,512 image pairs.
+Li et al. \cite{Li_2021_ICCV} proposed a transformer-based method that considered the sequential nature of videos in performing feature matching, running at 2 fps for 640\,$\times$\,512 image pairs.
 However, these methods produce suboptimal depth information because of either poor texture and unique color of tissues or insufficient disparity candidates.
+In medicine, Huang et al. \cite{huang2021self} proposed a self-supervised adversarial depth estimation method for laparoscopic binocular images.
+However, the estimation accuracy of this method is relatively low (e.g., 17\,mm on the SCARED data), so the method cannot be used for further reconstructions.
+Karaoglu et al. \cite{karaoglu2021adversarial} proposed a two-step domain-adaptive approach to estimate the depth of a bronchoscopy scene to overcome the lack of labeled data in surgical settings.
+But it constructs synthetic bronchoscopy images with perfect ground-truth depths for training depth estimation networks, which are not available in other scenarios.
+Shao et al. \cite{shao2022self} considered the brightness variation among laparoscopic streams to aid in the task of depth estimation.
+However, this work yields scale-free depths that are arbitrarily scaled relative to the real world.